dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 1.3  History ----------------------------------------------------o

 htmLawed was developed for use with 'LabWiki', a wiki software developed at PHP Labware, as a suitable software could not be found.
-Existing PHP software like 'Kses' and 'HTMLPurifier' were deemed inadequate, slow or resource-intensive, or dependent on external applications like 'HTML Tidy'.
+Existing PHP software like 'Kses' and 'HTMLPurifier' were deemed inadequate, slow, resource-intensive, or dependent on external applications like 'HTML Tidy'.

-htmLawed started as a modification of Ulf Harnhammar's 'Kses' (version 0.2.2) sofware, and is compatible with code that uses 'Kses'; see section:- #2.6.
+htmLawed started as a modification of Ulf Harnhammar's 'Kses' (version 0.2.2) software, and is compatible with code that uses 'Kses'; see section:- #2.6.

 -- 1.4  License & copyright ----------------------------------------o